Skip to main content

 This book, offering an account of populism, could be seen as a justification of Brexit and Trump.
 It isn't hard to see that an account of 'new authoritarianism' that identities liberal experts as limiting democratic processes could be seen to embolden right-populists.

 Yet, understanding these concerns is extremely important.
 Why do people challenge experts and the elites of the global cities?
-How do we get people to invest in their democracy and keep it strong? - I think those who read this book, especially those of a certain occupational order, should remember this quote by Robert Louis Stevenson: "the truth that is suppressed by friends is the readiest weapon of the enemy".
+How do we get people to invest in their democracy and keep it strong?
+There is insufficient attention paid to the widening inequality crisis which I believe sits behind the current swing towards the hard-rght.
+I don't think that the extreme right has the anwsers for any of this but I think those who read this book, especially those of a certain occupational order, should remember this quote by Robert Louis Stevenson: "the truth that is suppressed by friends is the readiest weapon of the enemy".